-John Donne’s famous line, “no man is an island”, continues to ring true regardless of how rampant inclinations towards individualization and self-actualization are in contemporary times.
-As humans, it’s an irrefutable fact that we thrive better when we’re together.
-However, let’s not veer too far into society’s philosophical or academic aspects and interaction that we forget the therapeutic qualities of socializing.
+John Donne’s famous line, “no man is an island”, continues to ring true regardless of how rampant inclinations towards individualization are in the modern world.

-It’s easier to keep to yourself when you can’t tell what’s responsible for your bad mood.
-At first, staying in self-isolation certainly beats going to a friend and saying, “Hey, I have the blues, but I don’t know what is wrong with me.”
-It may look unnecessary, but that’s a good call if you want to get better.
 Don’t stay idle or cooped up on your couch all day.
 Get up.
 Go out.
 Hang out with friends; emotional support is an excellent way of improving your mood.
-You mustn’t even bring up your issue.
+You don’t even need to talk about the bad things.
 When you guys hit a sweet spot in your conversation, everything will feel better, and you’d forget about your inexplicable situation.

 Food and psychology look like they’re two worlds apart, but they’re closer and more related than you think.
 Research has shown that a healthy diet improves your mental health.
 Eating good food helps to: